-This simple acronym guides us in speaking with God in prayer.
+The simple ACTS prayer model guides us in speaking with God in prayer.

 I call upon you; answer me, O God.

-Turn your ear to me; hear my speech.Pslam 17:6
+Turn your ear to me; hear my speech.Psalm 17:6

 ACTS is a simple, but powerful way to pray.
-The origin of this prayer method is unknown, yet it is used today frequently.
-We can even go back to the ancient prayers from the Bible, such as the Lord’s Prayer, and other Saint prayers and see the acronym in-action.
-The acronym is as follows:
+The origin of this prayer model is unknown, yet it is used today frequently.
+We can even go back to the ancient prayers from the Bible, such as the Lord’s Prayer, and other saint prayers, and see the model in action.
+ACTS stands for …

 - A – Adoration